Part-Time Applied Music Lecturer, Bass

-Finkelshteyn has also performed the North American premiere of Gareth Glyn’s Microncerto and the world premiere of J. Mark Scearce’s Antaeus, a concerto for double bass and orchestra which the North Carolina Symphony commissioned for Mr. Finkelshteyn.
-Upon arriving here in the U.S., Mr. Finkelshteyn attended the Aspen Music Festival where he won the E. Nakamichi Double Bass Competition, performing the Koussevitsky Concerto with the festival orchestra.
+Finkelshteyn has also performed the North American premiere of Gareth Glyn’s Microncerto and the world premiere of J. Mark Scearce’s Antaeus, a concerto for double bass and orchestra, which the North Carolina Symphony commissioned for Finkelshteyn.
+Upon arriving in the U.S., Finkelshteyn attended the Aspen Music Festival where he won the E. Nakamichi Double Bass Competition, performing the Koussevitsky Concerto with the festival orchestra.

-An avid chamber musician, Mr. Finkelshteyn has participated in the South Hampton Arts Festival in NY and continues to appear as part of the Four Seasons Festival at East Carolina University, the Eastern Music Festival Chamber Music Series, and the North Carolina Symphony Chamber Music series.
+An avid chamber musician, Finkelshteyn has participated in the Southampton Arts Festival in New York, the Four Seasons Chamber Music Festival at East Carolina University, the Eastern Music Festival Chamber Music Series and the North Carolina Symphony Chamber Music series.